madprops/lq/README.md

 This is a simple directory/file listing tool.

 Similar to what ls does, except it doesn't have all of its features.
+It has different modes to list the contents of a directory.
+Most item styles are customizable, you can set for instance that directories should be "bright red" in the config file.

 [Click here to see all available flags](https://madprops.github.io/lq/)